bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 tools.
 They don't directly _do_ something but assemble data structures that describe what should be done.
 Booting becomes sending messages to channels, something that is not different from a running system.
-This ensures a _working_ system at any point in time that the _booting_ process tries to bring to a particular configuration by playing-back messages that take the role of commands.
+This ensures a _working_ system at any point in time.
+The _booting_ sequence just tries to bring the system to a particular configuration by playing-back messages that take the role of commands.
 Should some of them fail the system is still usable without the failed adaptation.

 This makes is easy to control the fundamental configuration of a system that essentially cannot _crash_ when playing around with settings.
 A user can tweak the system by sending messages from a console.
-When a satisfactory change is found it is added to the bootstrapping script so that the system also gets into that state on next start up.
+When a satisfactory change is found it is added to the bootstrapping script so that the system gets into that same state on next start up as well.

 ### Sandboxing